nthykier/apt-file/README.md

  * Disable all Contents files by default and then enable them on a per source.list entry basis.
+   - The example config file 60disable-contents-fetching.conf may be a useful starting point.
+The full path is /usr/share/doc/apt-file/examples/60disable-contents-fetching.conf

  * Disable Contents files for a given source.list entry